Crown Jewels Analysis

 - Select mitigation measures to prevent and/or fight through attacks—via Cyber Risk Remediation Analysis (RRA) , which identifies recommended mitigation measures.

 MAE offers a common, repeatable risk management process that is part of building secure and resilient systems .
 The underlying premise for performing a CJA is that protection strategies focused entirely on "keeping the adversary out" are usually doomed to fail (recall the Maginot Line).
 The Advanced Cyber Threat (ACT) has sophisticated capabilities that adversaries can use to gain and maintain a persistent presence in the hardware and software that make up mission systems—providing the opportunity to "attack" (i.e., deny, degrade, deceive) these assets at a time and place of their choosing.
-As cyber threats continue to escalate, it is prudent to assume that adversaries will aim to successfully penetrate and then deny and/or degrade, our cyber assets, necessitating that we must maintain our ability to "fight through" such attacks.
-Because it would be prohibitively difficult and costly to design every component of a system to fight through all conceivable attacks, a CJA is used to identify the most important cyber assets to an organization’s mission—allowing systems engineers, designers, and operators to focus on ensuring that these critical components can effectively endure an attack.
+As cyber threats continue to escalate, it is prudent to assume that adversaries will aim to successfully penetrate and then deny and/or degrade our cyber assets, requiring us to maintain our ability to "fight through" such attacks.
+Because it would be prohibitively difficult and costly to design every system component to fight through all conceivable attacks, a CJA is used to identify the most important cyber assets to an organization’s mission—allowing systems engineers, designers, and operators to focus on ensuring that these critical components can effectively endure an attack.

-Organizations (especially operational units) often have limited resources to use in finding their mission-critical cyber assets, and yet they need a reasonably accurate idea of what those are.
+Organizations (especially operational units) often have limited resources to use to find their mission-critical cyber assets, and yet they need a reasonably accurate idea of what those are.
 One technique for performing a CJA makes use of "dependency maps" .
-This technique stemmed from a need for a convenient but moderately rigorous approach—with more detail and structure than is possible from using a questionnaire.
+This technique stemmed from a need for a convenient but moderately rigorous approach—with more detail and structure than a questionnaire could provide.
 A CJA dependency map uses features adapted from MITRE’s Risk-to-Mission Assessment Process (RiskMAP) .
 As a result, this particular CJA methodology and RiskMAP are often taken as one and the same, but they are not.
 A more rigorous approach would involve Cyber Mission Impact Assessment (CMIA) , which uses a more detailed description of the user’s system.

 These dependencies are qualitatively expressed in terms of "If <child> fails or is degraded (as defined by the SMEs), the impact on <parent> is <failure, degrade, work-around, nominal>."
 Provisions are included to minimize subjectivity.
 Once the model is complete, it is possible to predict the impact of a cyber asset failure/degradation as the realization of each IF...THEN statement, tracing the potential impact back "up" to key Tasks and Objectives, as shown in Figure 3.